flaming-snowman/pps/README.md

 # pps
 CCA Programming and Problem Solving Club!

-Here, I will post my solutions to our club contests
+This repo contains my solutions and writeups to our very own club contests.
+Everything that is not my own is credited.